FINANCIAL & ADMINISTRATIVE SERVICES

 If any church filed a Form 990-T to report the unrelated business taxable income and pay the tax related to providing parking and/or public transportation benefits, the church is encouraged to consult its tax advisor to see if the church should file an amended Form 990-T and also should check to see if a state tax refund might be available.

-The standard mileage rates for the use of a car (also, vans, pickups or panel trucks) are:
+Beginning on July 1, 2022, the standard mileage rates for the use of a car (also vans, pickups or panel trucks) will be:

 The East Ohio Conference Office: